-Servicing Monitoring and Oversight
+Servicing Monitoring and Oversight by the Guarantor

-The Guarantor and the Trustee have the right to monitor the Servicer's servicing of the Mortgage Loans and the Servicer is required to take all steps required to facilitate such monitoring, including, but not limited to: (i) providing access to the Trustee and the Guarantor (and one or more designees of the Guarantor, if any), as reasonably requested and during normal business hours, to all books, records and other information in relation to the Mortgage Loans prepared and/or maintained by the Servicer and (ii) reporting to the Trustee and the Guarantor.
-As compensation for this monitoring, the Guarantor will receive the Guarantor Oversight Fee.
-Such monitoring and reporting requirements may be amended from time to time as provided in the Pooling and Servicing Agreement.
+The Guarantor will monitor the Servicer's servicing of the Mortgage Loans and the Servicer is required to take all steps required to facilitate such monitoring, including, but not limited to: (i) providing access to the Guarantor (and one or more designees of the Guarantor, if any), as reasonably requested and during normal business hours, to all books, records and other information in relation to the Mortgage Loans prepared and/or maintained by the Servicer and (ii) reporting to the Guarantor.
+As compensation for this monitoring obligation, the Guarantor will receive the Guarantor Oversight Fee.